victor-malheiro/sql_portfolio_project/README.md

 First we want to know if the Total Deaths is big in relation to the total cases for Portugal

 ```
-SELECT location, date, total_cases,total_deaths, (total_deaths/total_cases)*100 as DeathPercentage
+SELECT location, date, total_cases,total_deaths, (total_deaths/total_cases)*100 AS DeathPercentage
 FROM CovidDeaths
-WHERE location LIKE '%Portugal%' and total_deaths IS NOT NULL
+WHERE location LIKE '%Portugal%' AND total_deaths IS NOT NULL
 ORDER BY DeathPercentage DESC
 ```